 Strawberries are small enough to be fed to hermit crabs whole.

 Hermit crabs will cut the strawberries further to size using their chelipeds.
 Alternatively, you can cut strawberries in half; this releases more of the scent, which may tempt them into eating.

 You could mash strawberries and place them in a dish.
 Hermit crabs are likelier to immediately eat this way rather than burying strawberries and saving them for later.

 While it’s probably not advisable to offer an entire punnet of strawberries to hermit crabs at once – too much of any food can cause a stomach upset – they don’t need to be moderated too much.

 Consider the size of hermit crabs when offering strawberries.
 Start with one or two strawberries per hermit crab in your habitat.
 This should be enough to discover if your hermit crabs enjoy the taste of strawberries and minimize the risk of the fruits spoiling in the heat.

 Although strawberries are healthy for hermit crabs and often popular, they should only be fed sparingly.
 Keep these fruits to one serving a week, twice at most.

 According to Marine Ecology, wild hermit crabs enjoy an extremely varied diet, rarely scavenging for the same food twice in 24 hours.
-If you offer the same foods, hermit crabs will likely reject them instinctively.
+If you offer the same foods, hermit crabs will instinctively reject them.

 Strawberries should always feature on a favorite foods list for hermit crabs.
-These fruits make a perfect snack or treat, balancing nutritional benefits with a taste many hermit crabs adore.
+These fruits make a good snack or treat, balancing nutritional benefits with a taste many hermit crabs adore.